mannanrehbari/flask-prediction-app/README.md

 3. Flask will serve the static files which can be accessed from `http://localhost:5000/static/predict.html` from browser.
 4. Upload a test image and get the percentage!

+Alternatively, the model that I generated can be downloaded [here](https://www.dropbox.com/s/6w5yrzy5vpcdv9j/model.h5?dl=0).
+This can help skip step1 above.

 ## Useful Links/Documentations
 * [Keras](https://keras.io/)
 * [Flask](http://flask.pocoo.org/docs/1.0/)